osg-htc/docs/docs/common/registration.md

 - Send an email to <help@opensciencegrid.org> requesting your desired changes.

 For definitions for the various fields, consult the corresponding template file for the type of data you are updating.

-To remove or disable a resource already registered:

-- If the resource is a Compute Element or OSG submitter, set `Active: false` within resource group's yaml file.
-For example, to remove the resource GLOW, edit the file `topology/University of Wisconsin/GLOW/GLOW.yaml`, setting `Active: false`:

-        ...
-        Production: true
-        Resources:
-          GLOW:
-            Active: %RED%false%ENDCOLOR%
-            ...

-    You may have to add the `Active` attribute it if does not already exist within the resource definition.

-- If the resource is not a Compute Element or OSG submitter, you may remove the resource completely.
-If there are no more resources in the resource group, you may remove the entire resource group file.

 Getting Help
 ------------